fhellwig/pkgfinder/README.md

 Executing `node pkgfinder` will run an example.

+## Details

+Given an initial directory, the `pkgfinder` function finds the `package.json` file and returns an object having the following four properties: name (string), directory (string), resolve (function), and relative (function).

+The `name` is the `name` property from the `package.json` file.
+The `directory` is the location of the `package.json` file.
+The `resolve` function and the `relative ` function are similar to their  `path` module counterparts, using the `directory` as their first argument.

+If no argument is supplied, the starting directory is the directory of the `require.main.filename` property.
+If it is a module, then the directory of the `filename` property is used.
+Finally, if it is a string, then that string is assumed to be the starting directory.

+In all cases, if a `package.json` file is found in that directory, then it is used.
+Otherwise, the parent directory is searched.
+The search for a `package.json` file continues until the root directory is found.

+An exception is thrown if the `package.json` file is not found, cannot be read, or does not have a `name` property.

 ## Rationale

 Utility packages often care about the application in which they are used rather